gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 1. Issue a draw command to render 3 vertices to the left eye display.
 2. Issue another draw command to render the same 3 vertices again, this time for the right eye display.

 This is not optimal as it doubles the commands needed to be submited to the GPU for rendering.
-A 3 vertices triangle is fine, but for complex scenes with even moderate amounts of geometry it becomes unwieldly very fast.
+A 3 vertices triangle is fine, but for more complex scenes with even moderate amounts of geometry it becomes unwieldly very fast.
 Thankfully, Metal allows us to submit the 3 vertices once for both displays via a process called **vertex amplification**.

 Taken from this great [article](https://developer.apple.com/documentation/metal/render_passes/improving_rendering_performance_with_vertex_amplification) on vertex amplification from Apple: